-In addition to information set forth in this Form 10-Q, you should carefully consider the risks discussed in our Annual Report on Form 10-K for the year ended June 30, 2022, under the headings "Item 1.
+In addition to the risk factor set forth below and the other information set forth in this Form 10-Q, you should carefully consider the risks discussed in our Annual Report on Form 10-K for the year ended June 30, 2022, under the headings "Item 1.
 Business - Adverse Climate Conditions," "-Competition," "- Government Regulation" and "Item 2.
 Properties- Environmental Regulation and Permitting," "Item 1A.
 Risk Factors," and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" which risks could materially affect our business, financial condition or future results.
 There have been no material changes in our risk factors from those described in our Annual Report on Form 10-K for the year ended June 30, 2022.
 The risks described in our Annual Report on Form 10-K for the year ended June 30, 2022 are not the only risks the Company faces.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition or future results.
 An investment in the Company is subject to risks inherent in our business and involves a high degree of risk.
 The trading price of the shares of the Company is affected by the performance of our business relative to, among other things, competition, market conditions and general economic and industry conditions.
 The value of an investment in the Company may decrease, resulting in a loss.
+The updated risk factors are as follows: